NicPWNs/random-unicode-emoji/README.md

 ## Language

 This is the JavaScript 📜 version.
-There is also a [Python 🐍 version.](https://github.com/NicPWNs/random-unicode-emoji-py)
+There is also a [Python 🐍](https://github.com/NicPWNs/random-unicode-emoji-py) and [Rust ⚙️](https://github.com/NicPWNs/random-unicode-emoji-rs) version.

 ## Maintainer